Richard A. Smith

 - and Title Resource Group (TRG), a prominent full-service title and settlement services company with approximately 460 offices operating in 48 states and the District of Columbia.

-Smith has led the Company’s business operations for the past 19 years.
+Smith has led the Company’s business operations since 1996.
 He was named as Realogy’s chief executive officer in November 2007 in addition to his previous role as vice chairman and president.
 He was appointed chairman of the Realogy Board of Directors in March 2012.
 Previously, he served as chairman and chief executive officer of the Real Estate Services Division of Cendant Corporation from 1996 to 2006, when the Division was spun off to create Realogy.

 Smith is a member of the Business Roundtable, an association of chief executive officers of leading U.S. companies with $7.4 trillion in annual revenues and more than 16 million employees, and previously served as chair of the Business Roundtable’s Housing Working Group.
-He currently serves as a commissioner on the Bipartisan Policy Center’s Housing Commission, which released its national housing policy recommendations in 2013.
+He previously served as a commissioner on the Bipartisan Policy Center’s Housing Commission, which released its national housing policy recommendations in 2013.

 He serves on the executive committee of the Policy Advisory Board for Harvard University’s Joint Center for Housing Studies, is an honorary member of the Easter Seals National Board of Directors, a member of the Columbus State University Foundation Board of Trustees, and a former member of the New Jersey Economic Growth Council.
 Smith is also a past recipient of the Ellis Island Medal of Honor, presented by the National Ethnic Coalition of Organizations Foundation, Inc. In 2010, Smith was named one of “The 50 Most Powerful People in U.S. Real Estate” by Bloomberg Businessweek magazine, and in 2011, Smith was named to SmartMoney magazine’s list of the “Power 30: The World’s Most Influential Players.”